Pyrdacor/Ambermoon/Disks/Bugfixing/English/AdditionalFixes.md

 - A spider in the bandit's cellar did not move previously.
 This is fixed now.
 - Fixed automap wall display glitch in hill caves and beast cave (change byte 0x0641 in sub-file 026 in 2Lab_data from 0x80 to 0x82)
+- Changed "FISHERMEN" to "FISHERMAN" when observing Sally.

 ## Version 1.11